disco-trooper/embedding-images-and-video/README.md

 # embedding-images-and-video
-Simple YouTube Clone made for practice of HTML/CSS.
+A simple YouTube Clone made for practice of HTML/CSS.